drasch/talk-tsqa-2020/technical_debt_no_existe.md

 month...
 ever?

-What if we add in hearing someone else (otehr than me) talking about it?
+What if we add in hearing someone else (other than me) talking about it?

 ---
 One of the main reasons we spend lots of time talking about something is because of how it makes us feel.
 I'd like to hear some examples of how techncial debt makes us feel?